tatsumoto-ren/tatsumoto-ren.github.io/blog/ideal-time-to-become-an-avid-reader.md

 And of course you can improve your pronunciation later.
-To do that you'll have to go through a period where you focus on listening instead of reading, deliberately practice your pronunciation by doing shadowing excercies, etc.
+To do that you'll have to go through a period where you focus on listening instead of reading, deliberately practice your pronunciation by doing imitation excercies, etc.